Macrozamia

-Macrozamia is a genus of around forty species of cycads, family Zamiaceae, all of which are endemic to Australia.
+Macrozamia is a genus of around forty cycad species endemic to Australia.
 Many parts of the plant have been utilised for food and material, most of which is toxic if not processed correctly.

 Description

 A genus of cycads with partially submerged bole or tree, small to medium height, bearing a crown of palm-like fronds.
 The dioecious plants bear large cones, becoming even larger when ripening on the female, containing reproductive parts of great size.